-In addition to the management fee, the Investment Manager is entitled to a performance fee which is calculated on each valuation date on the basis of the Net Asset Value of the relevant Unit Class and paid quarterly.
+In addition to the management fee, the Investment Manager is entitled to a performance fee which is calculated on each valuation date on the basis of the Net Asset Value of the relevant Unit Class and paid quarterly (quarterly crystallization frequency).
 The Performance Fee may only be levied and set aside if the following criterion is fulfilled:

-The Net Asset Value of a Unit Class used in the calculation of a Performance Fee must be greater than previous Net Asset Values ("high water mark").
+The Net Asset Value of a Unit Class used in the calculation of a Performance Fee must be greater than previous Net Asset Values ("all-time high water mark").
 Each preceding decline in the Net Asset Value per Unit of the relevant Unit Class must be offset by a further increase above the last maximum value at which a Performance Fee was incurred.
-Calculation of the Performance Fee and the necessary provisioning takes place on each Valuation Date.
-If, on the Valuation Date, the Net Asset Value of a Unit Class is greater than the preceding Net Asset Values (prior to deduction of the Performance Fee), a performance fee of a percentage defined in the relevant Appendix shall be deducted on the difference between the Net Asset Value of the Unit Class and the high water mark.
+Calculation of the Performance Fee and the necessary provisioning takes place net of all costs and on each Valuation Date i.e. the computation frequency and performance reference period is identical to the valuation frequency of the relevant share class.
+If, on the Valuation Date, the Net Asset Value of a Unit Class is greater than the preceding Net Asset Values (prior to deduction of the Performance Fee), a performance fee of a percentage i.e the performance fee rate is defined in the relevant Appendix shall be deducted on the difference between the Net Asset Value of the Unit Class and the high water mark (performance fee methodology).
 Calculation of the Performance Fee takes place on the basis of the Units of the relevant Class that are currently in circulation.
+By way of simplified example the computation is as follows: MAX(0, share class net asset value - share class high water mark) x share class performance fee rate x share class units in circulation.

 Payment of the Performance Fee amounts calculated and set aside on each valuation date under the above method takes place at the beginning of the following quarter.
 This Performance Fee cannot be refunded if the Net Asset Value falls again after deduction of the fee.
-By way of example, this could mean that a Performance Fee may also be charged and paid if, at the end of the financial year, the Net Asset Value per Unit of the relevant Class is lower than the value at the beginning of the year.
+By way of example, this could mean due to quarterly payment that a Performance Fee may also be charged and paid if, at the end of the financial year, the Net Asset Value per Unit of the relevant Class is lower than the value at the beginning of the year.